robtweed/internet-radio-recorder/README.md

 You can edit and transcode the recordings using a suitable audio editor.
 I recommend the Free, Open Source [Audacity](https://www.audacityteam.org/) editor for this.

+Enjoy listening to your BBC Radio Recordings with all their high quality audio sound!!

 ## License